yui-tan/pyPromptChecker/README.md

 # Installation
 ### pyPromptChecker binary edition (both Linux and Windows)
 1. Download the binary packages from the 'Releases'.
-2. Extract pyPromptChecker-bin directory anywhere you want.
+2. Extract pyPromptChecker-bin directory to any location of your choice.
-3. Double click pyPromptChecker.exe / pyPromptChecker.
-4. Provide shortcuts / .desktop file for drag-and-drop if you want.
+3. Optionally, shortcuts or .desktop files for enable drag-and-drop functionality.
-5. Done
+4. Execute pyPromptChecker.exe / pyPromptChecker by double-click.

 ### Old-fashioned pyPromptChecker